-The acceptance letter and the certificate of eligibility will be sent out from Iwate University in mid-February (April enrollment) and mid-August (October enrollment).
+The acceptance letter and the Certificate Of Eligibility will be sent out from Iwate University in mid-August (October enrollment).

 The information for Japanese Visa, Passport procedure and the placement test of Japanese language skill will be enclosed in the notification.

-Please arrange your schedule to enable yourself to arrive in Morioka at least one week prior to the start of the term.
+Please arrange your schedule to allow yourself to arrive in Morioka before one week prior to the start of the term.
 After the decision of acceptance, the schedule and method of entering Japan will be provided by the International Office.

-For further information, please make contact with your supervisor at your home institution, your designated Iwate University supervisor, and our International Office at Iwate University.
+For further information, please make contact with your supervisor at your home institution,your designated Iwate University supervisor, or our International Office at Iwate University.